uMonitor/vaultmanager/README.md

                                          (int)CredentialPersistence.LocalMachine);
 ```

 Note, that password encryption is up to the caller to set it.
-If password is set in crlear, then it can be read in clear.
+If password is set in clear, then it can be read in clear.